STUDY

 Course Modules

-Cyber Security: Cryptography and Applications, Cyber Detection and Forensic Investigation, and Network and IoT Security.
+• MSc Computer Science – Cyber Security: Cryptography and Network Security, and Cyber Detection and Forensic Investigation

-Software Engineering: Advanced Software Engineering, HCI and User Experience, and Cloud Computing.
+• MSc Computer Science – Software Engineering: Advanced Software Engineering and User Experience (UX), and Cloud Computing

 Full downloadable information regarding all University of Suffolk courses is available in the Definitive Course Record.

-Delivering value quickly, securely and reliably to customers is as vital to companies as it is to software consultancies and giant technology firms (such as Google, Microsoft, Apple and Meta).
+Many organisations in many sectors have essentially become software houses with dedicated applications.
+Delivering value quickly, securely and reliably to customers is as vital to these companies as it is to software consultancies and giant technology firms (such as Google, Microsoft, Apple and Meta).
 DevOps, which is an evolution of agile development approaches, has become the key industrial practice to achieving these goals.
-In this module, you'll gain an understanding of how DevOps combines Development and Operations to achieve a fast flow of planned work into production, where its successful implementation means fewer problems experienced by customers and faster fixes to those problems.
+DevOps combines Development and Operations to achieve a fast flow of planned work into production, where its successful implementation means fewer problems experienced by customers and faster fixes to those problems.

-As you gain more experience as a computing professional, at some point, opportunities will arise to move beyond the role of a competent team player and project contributor.
-This can involve taking on responsibility for people becoming an engineering manager or can involve taking on leadership of a project or both.
-The career progression paths are sometimes known as the Manager’s Path and the Staff Engineer’s Path.
-Both career pathways necessitate a grasp of soft skills and people skills whether to manage staff members reporting to you or influence without authority.
-In this module, you'll learn how to manage and/or lead technical projects to successful outcomes including skills in estimation, scheduling, risk management and project management.
+As a computing professional gains experience, opportunities will arise to move beyond the role of a competent team player and project contributor.
+This can involve taking on responsibilities such as becoming an engineering manager, leading a project, or both.
+These career progression paths are sometimes known as the Manager’s Path and the Staff Engineer’s Path.
+Both pathways require a strong grasp of soft skills and people skills, whether it's managing staff members or influencing others without formal authority.
+This module provides the soft and technical skills needed to support the long-term career progression of a computing professional.

 Software engineering is the systematic, disciplined and quantifiable approach to the development, operation and maintenance of software.
 Over time, the scale and complexity of the problems addressed by software have increased with a corresponding increase in the scale and complexity of the software solutions.
-In this module you'll learn how to address software engineering problems through the use of advanced techniques in requirements engineering, software architectures, designing for specific attributes, advanced coding, and new testing practices.
+Such problems require the use of more advanced techniques in requirements engineering, software architectures, designing for specific attributes, advanced coding, and new testing practices.
+This module covers the full gamut of these techniques.

 For many organisations, migrating applications and externally facing customer solutions to the cloud (AWS, Microsoft Azure, or Google Cloud) is part of their trajectory to controlling costs, adapting to change, and delivering services effectively and elastically with a global reach.
 This module explores cloud ecosystems, the drivers for cloud computing and when it is an appropriate solution.
 It provides practical skills in how to design and construct cloud solutions to deliver business needs.
 The resultant architectures will be secure (in terms of access to resources, workloads and applications), resilient (in terms of highly available, loosely coupled and/or fault-tolerant design choices), high-performing and scalable (in storage, compute, database and networking) and cost-optimised (in storage, compute, database and networking) and sustainable (energy efficient).